shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-strategies.md

 - If you set a min CPM for a CPA or CPC Goal campaign, and the optimization system determines that your ideal bid is below it, the campaign will not bid.
 For example, if the optimized bid is 20 cents, and your min bid is $1, Monetize **will not bid** for this campaign.
 - If you set a min CPM, your bid will not be price reduced below this amount before being passed into any third-party system.

    > [!NOTE]
-> The ability to combine CPM booked revenue with either the **Pay on a Per-click (CPC) Basis** or the **Pay on a Per-conversion (CPA) Basis** buying strategy is now deprecated.
+   > The ability to combine CPM booked revenue with either the **Pay on a Per-click (CPC) Basis** or the **Pay on a Per-conversion (CPA) Basis** buying strategy is now
-> Although this combination will remain functional for existing campaigns, you will no longer be able to use this combination on new campaigns or duplicate existing campaigns that use it.
+   > deprecated.
+Although this combination will remain functional for existing campaigns, you will no longer be able to use this combination on new campaigns or duplicate
+   > existing campaigns that use it.
 For best results, use the Performance Goals section on your line item to set a CPC or CPA performance goal.
-Then use **Optimize to a % Margin of Booked Revenue** as your campaign buying strategy.
+Then use **Optimize to a %
+   > Margin of Booked Revenue** as your campaign buying strategy.
-> For more information, see [Understanding Performance Goals](understanding-performance-goals.md) and [Using Performance Goals with CPM Booked Revenue](using-performance-goals-with-cpm-booked-revenue.md).
-To learn about setting up **Performance Goals**, see [Add a Performance Goal to a Line Item](add-a-performance-goal-to-a-line-item.md).
+   > For more information, see [Understanding Performance Goals](understanding-performance-goals.md) and [Using Performance Goals with CPM Booked Revenue]
+   > (using-performance-goals-with-cpm-booked-revenue.md).
+To learn about setting up **Performance Goals**, see [Add a Performance Goal to a Line Item]
+   > (add-a-performance-goal-to-a-line-item.md).